Low-Luminosity Type IIP Supernovae from the Zwicky Transient Facility Census of the Local Universe. II: Lightcurve Analysis: Results

 \subsection{Scaling Relations}

 We investigate the physical properties of the low-luminosity Type IIP (LLIIP) SNe in our sample using scaling relations between plateau luminosity, nickel mass, duration, and progenitor radius.
+The constraints for LLIIP SNe thus obtained are shown in Figure \ref{fig:scaling}.
 At a representative radius of $500$ R$_\odot$, we find that the LLIIP SNe are characterized by relatively low ejecta masses ranging from $\sim2.1$ to $\sim6.5$ M$_\odot$ and low explosion energies between $\sim0.02$ and $\sim0.20$ $\times 10^{51}$ erg.
 These results reinforce the picture that LLIIP SNe arise from low-mass progenitors undergoing weak explosions, consistent with those derived from semi-analytical and radiation-hydrodynamical analysis.